 7.5.1.1 All shooting jackets, shooting trousers and shooting gloves must be made of flexible material that does not materially change its physical characteristics, that is, become stiffer, thicker or harder, under commonly accepted shooting conditions.
 All lining, padding and reinforcements must meet the same specifications.
 Any lining or padding must not be quilted, cross-stitched, glued or otherwise affixed to the outer clothing layer other than at normal tailoring points.
 All lining or padding must be measured as a part of the clothing.
 7.5.1.2 Only one (1) shooting jacket and only one (1) pair of shooting trousers may be used by each athlete in all Rifle events in any ISSF Championship.
 All rifle shooting jackets and shooting trousers must have a seal with a unique serial number issued by ISSF Equipment Control and registered in an ISSF database.
 Athletes with jackets or trousers that do not have a seal must bring them to Equipment Control to have a seal attached and registered in the ISSF database.
 Only one jacket and one trouser may be registered to each athlete.
 Athletes with more than one jacket or trousers with ISSF seals must inform the ISSF Equipment Control which item will be used in future competitions and only one seal per item will remain.
 Athletes that change jackets or trousers or any with no seal (new or changed) must bring them to Equipment Control to obtain a seal and retire the previous seal (6.7.6.2.e).
 When an athlete is selected for post-competition testing, the test must confirm that the seal number registered to that athlete was the seal number on the clothing used by that athlete.
 7.5.1.3 Ordinary athletic type training trousers or normal athletic type training shoes may be worn in any event or position.
 If shorts are worn during competitions, the bottom of the leg must be no more than 15 cm above the center of the kneecap.
 Sandals of any type may not be worn.
-7.5.1.4 Athletes are responsible for ensuring that all items of clothing used by them comply with these Rules.
-The Equipment Control Section must be open to make voluntary inspections of athletes' clothing from the Official Training day until the last day of Rifle competition and athletes are encouraged to bring their rifle clothing items for an Equipment Control check before the competitions to be sure they comply with these Rules.
-In preparing jackets and trousers for competitions, athletes must make allowances for any measurement variations that may occur because of changes in temperature, humidity or other environment conditions.
-7.5.1.5 Post-competition checks will be made of all Rifle clothing items after Elimination and Qualification Round competitions to ensure compliance (6.7.9).
-7.5.2 Measurement 7.5.2.1 Thickness Sta etition clothing kness measu rement stand lards: Measurement Location Thickness Jackets Trousers Shoes Gloves Under-wear Normal Single 2.5 mm 2.5 mm 4.0 mm 2.5 mm Normal Double 5.0 mm 5.0 mm 5.0 mm No rmal Total 12.0 mm Reinfo rcements Single 10.0 mm 10.0 mm Reinfo rcements Double 20.0 mm 20.0 mm . ,
+7.5.1.4 7.5.1.5 Post-competition checks will be made of all Rifle clothing items after Elimination and Qualification Round competitions to ensure compliance (6.7.9).
+7.5.2 Measurement 7.5.2.1 • Thickness Sta kness moosi rement stops larde: Rifle competition clothing must comply with these thickness measurement standards: asurement ocation Thickness Jackets Trousers Shoes Gloves Under-wear

+Measurement Location Thickness Jackets Trousers Shoes Gloves Under-wear

+Normal Single 2.5 mm 2.5 mm 4.0 mm 2.5 mm

+Normal Double 5.0 mm 5.0 mm 5.0 mm

+Normal Total 12.0 mm

+Reinforcements Single 10.0 mm 10.0 mm

+Reinforcements Double 20.0 mm 20.0 mm